SC5/sc5-styleguide/README.md

 <a name="option-extraHead"></a>
 **extraHead** (array or string, optional)

-These HTML elements are injected inside the style guide head-tag.
+These HTML elements are injected inside the style guide `head` tag.

 <a name="option-sideNav"></a>
 **sideNav** (boolean, optional, default: false)